Chocolate lovers are only just finding out the backstory behind Snickers' unusual name.

 Ever since it’s been known as Snickers worldwide.

-Many people have taken to social media and reacted to the origin of Snickers’ name – with it leaving many mindblown.
+Many people have taken to social media and reacted to the Snickers’ origin story – and for many, it’s been a complete eye-opener.

 One person insisted: “I shall still never eat one again until they are called Marathon again.”